Engineering Fitter – Apprenticeship (Standard)

-This is a versatile engineering pogramme which offers apprentices a wide range of engineering skills and knowledge.
+This is a versatile engineering programme which will offer you a wide range of engineering skills and knowledge.
 It can be tailored to meet the needs of the individual employer and so specific content can vary, however, it focuses on the common skills and behaviours required of all effective engineering fitters.

 As an example, you may learn how to produce complex high value, low volume components or assemblies in full or part, using machines, equipment or systems.
 This may include turbines, cranes, gearboxes, production lines, rigs and platforms.

 During this apprenticeship, you will be required to learn the following knowledge, skills and behaviours: